 Majorca can be a great place to learn new water sports.
 SUP is hugely popular – if you’ve not tried it yet, give it a go!
 It can be a wonderful family sport, and once you’ve mastered it, set off and find some quieter beaches!

-11. Museo Sa Bassa Blanca
+11. Explore Museo Sa Bassa Blanca

-Found on the Alcudia peninsula is a bit of a hidden gem; away from the crowded beaches and busy town centers, a fascinating sculpture garden awaits; think granite creatures, shady paths, and a wildlife sanctuary.
-It can make a great change of scenery for a day out with kids in Majorca.
+Found on the Alcudia peninsula is a bit of a hidden gem; away from the crowded beaches and busy town centres, a fascinating sculpture garden awaits; think granite creatures, shady paths, and a wildlife sanctuary.
+It can make a great change of scenery for a day out with young kids in Majorca.

 12. Simply Enjoy the Beach